 Cut through the jargon

-Here’s a piece of text that is full of jargon, making a simple task seem overly complicated:
+Here’s a piece of text that uses jargon to turn a simple task into something unnecessarily complex:

 Prior to initiating the operational functionality of your smart thermostat, it is imperative to establish connectivity with the designated wireless network infrastructure.